c360dev/sawmint/README.md

 Sawmint is an attempt to create software that uses Tendermint consensus for Sawtooth applications.
 No attempt is made to reproduce SGX functionality at this stage, instead focusing solely on replacing the default PoET consensus with Tendermint Consensus.

-Sawtooth claims to support [unpluggable consensus](https://github.com/danintel/sawtooth-faq/blob/master/consensus.rst).
-Sawmint is an attempt at plugging Tendermint into Sawtooth.
+Sawtooth supports [unpluggable consensus](https://github.com/danintel/sawtooth-faq/blob/master/consensus.rst).
+Sawmint is an attempt at providing a way to plug Sawtooth apps into Tendermint.

 ## How about other efforts to do this?
 What's different?